 ABA today welcomed the Commodity Futures Trading Commission’s proposal to set the swap dealer de minimis threshold at $8 billion on a permanent basis while noting that it could be set even higher or, preferably, replaced with a risk-based threshold instead of a fixed aggregate gross notional amount of swaps.

 In a unanimous vote, the Commodity Futures Trading Commission today proposed a rule that would simplify complex rules for counterparty notification by swap dealers.

-The Commodity Futures Trading Commission announced today that it will keep the swap dealer de minimis threshold at $8 billion through Dec.
-31, 2019, following a commitment by CFTC Chairman Chris Giancarlo earlier this month to do so.
+The Commodity Futures Trading Commission today voted to set the swap dealer de minimis threshold at $8 billion on a permanent basis.